hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

 mvn clean compile
 ```

+It should report `BUILD SUCCESS` at the end.

 ## Part 2 &mdash; Creating a Table and Generating the Persistence Code

 In this part we create an in-memory table in H2 database and we generate the persistence code from it.

 ### Prepare the Database Script that Creates the Database